Planning the exchange

 I order to be eligible to apply for exchange studies at one of Hanken’s partner universities some requirements need to be met.

-You'll find the requirements for students admitted directly to the Master's degree programme here.
+Requirements for students admitted directly to the Master's degree programme.

-The requirements for students admitted to the integrated Bachelor's and Master's programme can be found on the Swedish web pages
+The requirements for students admitted to the integrated Bachelor's and Master's programme (in Swedish).

 Students should study full-time whilst on exchange.
 The amount of credits that you need to complete at your host university is stated in the Mobility Online Portal.
 In most cases, a full course load is 30 credits/semester.
 Every student completes a Learning Agreement before or their exchange, by the latest in the beginning of the exchange semester.
 This way you will receive confirmation from Hanken that your studied credits can be transferred to your Hanken degree.
 Please read more about the transfer of credits under After the Exchange.